gbouchar/gbouchar.github.io/index.md

 I am senior researcher at [University College London][ucl] (UCL) and find research on [Natural Language Processing][nlp] (NLP) and [Machine Learning][ml] to be fascinating.
 I'm deeply interested in one research direction: replacing programming languages by interactive dialog interaction in natural language.
 We currently created a company called [Bloomsbury-AI][bai] with colleagues to make this project real.
+The main idea of the company is presented on [this video][videobai].

 If you share any of my research interests, do have a look at my [list of publications][pubs] and if you have questions regarding